eugenewebdevs/workshops/workshops-2022/docker/exercises/1-hello/README.md

 docker will let you know if a container is up or down.
 This will also show the ports that are mapped.
 An ID is a unique identifier for the container.
 This can be used in place of a name for commands.

-We can now stop the container:
+We can now stop the container using it's name:

-`docker stop hello`
+`docker stop goofy_roentgen`

 You now have run a docker container! 🚀